Head-to-Head · Updated May 2026

 South Korea

-Seoul's historical heritage is remarkable given how much of it was destroyed and rebuilt — the Korean War (1950–53) devastated much of the peninsula.
+Seoul's historical heritage is remarkable given how much of it was destroyed and rebuilt.
+The Korean War (1950-53) devastated much of the peninsula.
 The five grand Joseon-era palaces (Gyeongbokgung, Changdeokgung, Changgyeonggung, Deoksugung, Gyeonghuigung) are beautifully restored and the changing of the guard ceremonies are genuinely impressive.
-Bukchon Hanok Village — a hillside neighbourhood of preserved traditional Korean houses (hanok) between Gyeongbokgung and Changdeokgung — is picturesque and atmospheric.
-Gyeongju, once the capital of the Silla kingdom (57 BC–935 AD), has an extraordinary concentration of royal tombs, temples, and Buddhist art.
+Bukchon Hanok Village, a hillside neighbourhood of preserved traditional Korean houses (hanok) between Gyeongbokgung and Changdeokgung, is picturesque and atmospheric.
+Gyeongju, once the capital of the Silla kingdom (57 BC to 935 AD), has an extraordinary concentration of royal tombs, temples and Buddhist art.
 But the honest comparison: Japan's heritage is simply in a different league of quantity and variety.

 Round 3